 The bridge from physical to digital — for the people whose Station Three exploration pointed them here.
 3D printers, laser cutter, CNC router, and CAD workstations.
 A participant designs a part on screen and holds it in their hand thirty minutes later.
 This station produces the custom components, housings, brackets, and prototypes that Station Five’s robot arms will learn to assemble.

 But the machines on the floor are only half the station.
-The other half is a comprehensive AI-guided survey of the full digital fabrication landscape — the equipment in the building and the equipment that exists everywhere else.
+The other half is a look at the full world of digital fabrication — the equipment in the building and the equipment that exists everywhere else.
 Industrial CNC, metal additive manufacturing, injection molding, vacuum forming, waterjet cutting.
 The participant leaves Station Four understanding not just what they can build here, but what the world can build and where they fit inside it.

 Not everyone arrives here.
-AI is universal — everyone benefits from the dialogue at Station Three.
-CNC is specialized — only the people whose pathway leads through fabrication need this room.
-That distinction is the reason the stations were reordered.
-The AI explores.
-The machines serve whoever the AI identified.
+The AI conversation at Station Three is universal — everyone benefits from it.
+Digital fabrication is specialized — only the people whose pathway leads through making things need this room.
+That distinction is the reason the stations are ordered the way they are.
+The AI helps you figure out your direction.
+The machines are here for the people whose direction leads through them.

 Station Five